tonghuikang/cs-impostor/README.md

 After failing multiple technical interviews for being clueless on the computer science concepts, I realised that I needed to be better impostor.

+This document compiles answers optimised for software engineer interviews.
+Refer to the other document for data science topics.

+### Collaboration

 Collaborators are welcome and much needed, because I do not have the required background (my degree is not Computer Science).

 I do not know if I am even asking the correct questions.

+Please message me somehow, if you are interested.

 * auto-gen TOC:
 {:toc}
+### My current thoughts on this document

+- I need to identify the key value proposition of this document.
+Currently it is canned answers to technical knowledge questions asked in interviews, and for undergraduates.
+- If the key value proposition is as above, are there currently work done on it?
+The Tech Interview Handbook, and the System Design Primer is something I want to emulate.
+  - This overlaps partly with the System Design Primer.
+The difference it - question and answer format, covers other concepts.
+This focuses on new grads, people with experience can better relate to the System Design Primer.
+- This is meant for undergraduates because I am graduating soon.
+People with experience should find this useful too, the difference is they can back their answers up with real experience.
+- Are the questions really asked in interviews?
+Most of the questions are things that someone with some experience "should know" (e.g. how to frontend) - but they asked?
+- Currently I am organising and compiling the question to ask.
+Then I will interrogate some of my expert friends for their answers and force them to do a pull request.

 ### How do you use this

-This repository compiles answers optimised for interviews
+For each topic, there are interview questions, and there is a proposed answer for the question.

 - The purpose of your answer is to demostrate knowledge of the subject, rather than to teach the concept.
 You do not need to explain everything from scratch.
-- You should keep your answer concise, at around three sentences.
-You should not explain everything you know.
+- You should keep your answer concise.
+You need to condense all you know into around three sentences.
 They will ask for more if they want.
 There is likely many other questions to go through, and you might need to code too.
 - You should know what you are talking about.
 It is better to concede when you do not know further.
 - To show your experience and make your answer unique, you may want to elaborate with an example on how you applied the concepts in question.